dotnet/docs/docs/core/tools/dotnet-sln.md

 - **`SOLUTION_FILE`**

   The solution file to use.
-If not specified, the command searches the current directory for one.
-If there are multiple solution files in the directory, one must be specified.
+The command searches the current directory for one if it's left unspecified, failing if there are multiple solution files.

 ## Options